-The installation of any electrical services during the installation of this stove must be carried out by a registered competent electrician and in accordance with the requirements of the latest issue of BS 7671.
+The installation of any electrical services during the installation of this stove must be carried out by a registered competent electrician and in accordance with the latest local requirements for Electrical Installations. i.e. I.S.
+10101: 2020

 FLUES

 Flues should be vertical wherever possible and where a bend is necessary, it should not make an angle of more than 45° with the vertical.
 Horizontal flue runs should be avoided except in the case of a back outlet from the appliance, when the length of the horizontal section should not exceed 150mm.